About Songsalive! Australia

 Currently, Songsalive!
 Australia has two projects which are of great use to songwriters:

-- The Song Comp, a songwriting competition for Australian songwriters only, which has a prize pool of $60,000 in cash and prizes, and boasts a judging panel of well known industry personalities.
+- The Song Comp, a songwriting competition for Australian songwriters only, which has a prize pool of over $50,000 in cash and prizes, and boasts a judging panel of well known industry personalities.

 The Song Comp also has The Song Comp Facebook page where you can keep up to date with each year's entry/judging/awards.